Nathan Brown

 Johnny On The Spot (2021)

 None of the footage was shot by me, and I remember being really, really frustrated with the low quality of the footage for the video.
 I also took a lot of time to edit the audio.
-The original audio included UI sounds from GTA V, and not only did it really mess with the vibe of the final video, but it also really go on my nerves during editing, so I went thorugh a lot of effort to find the original song, as well as the voice lines from GTA V to essentially recreate the viral sound from scratch.
+The original audio included UI sounds from GTA V, and not only did it really mess with the vibe of the final video, but it also really go on my nerves during editing, so I went through a lot of effort to find the original song, as well as the voice lines from GTA V to essentially recreate the viral sound from scratch.
 This was a huge value add because the sound is much, much, much cleaner compared to the probably freebooted 3x times over version I was given to start.

 While I really loved the sound editing of the engine now, I somewhat cringe at it now, but I think it's still a pretty good concept.
 (If I didn't still like it, it wouldn't be on here lol)